 Friends, please stop assuming things can’t get any worse.
 We got to this nightmare through complacency.
 Let it stop now.
 Things can and WILL get worse than this.
-We need to prepared and act accordingly as soon as possible to stop this crazy train.
-I’m glad to see some resistance starting to form now, in spite …
+We need to be prepared and act accordingly as soon as possible to stop this crazy train.
+I’m glad to see some resistance starting to form now, in …

 Continue reading "This is not the bottom"

 If you made a screwball comedy (or a surreal farce) about an inept mafia don who accidentally starts a race war, nonaccidentally rapes women, and fails all the way up to the presidency, it would still not be as far-fetched as the country we are living in today.

 Continue reading "Truth is much, much stranger than fiction"

 Lots schools have been shot up.
 Lots of people have protested.
 But it really is different this time.